bitst0rm-pub/Formatter/README.md

             // Syntax support based on the scope name, not file extension.
             // Syntax name is part of the scope name and can be retrieved from:
             // Tools > Developer > Show Scope Name
-            // End-users are advised to consult plugin documentation to add more syntaxes.
+            // End-users are advised to consult plugin manpages to add more syntaxes.
             "syntaxes": ["css", "html", "js", "php"],

             // Exclude a list of syntaxes for an individual syntax key.